LLNL/ROSE-LCOM-Tools/README.md

 #### Open-source code

-A small collection of open source code that uses the Ada 95 language.
+A collection of open source code that uses the Ada 95 language.

 | Project                                                                               | Ada lines of code |
 |---------------------------------------------------------------------------------------|------------------:|